-Most CEOs want to know how to hire top-performing salespeople for their companies.
-What they often fail to realize is that what's getting in their way is their process and their beliefs about what top-performing is to their specific sales roles.
+Most owners and CEOs want to know how to hire top-performing salespeople for their companies.
+What they often fail to realize is that what's getting in their way is their process and their beliefs about what top performance means to their specific sales roles.

 A poorly designed, one-size-fits-all process is responsible for sales hiring mistakes that are costing you to forfeit the very best sales talent available to you for each role.
 And it is causing your managers and HR team to settle for mediocre and ill-fitting salespeople.

 If you want a consistently high-performing sales team, you must help your managers and HR professionals fix these problems.
 And to do that, you must be able to help them see that following along with the status quo and continuing to do what they were taught to do in the past is what's killing their effectiveness.

 It can be frustrating because what works for every other role in the company won't work to consistently hire top-producing salespeople for each role in your company.

 Here are the biggest mistakes you and your people are making that are keeping you from having a top-performing sales team:

 Your job posting isn't attracting enough qualified candidates.

 A sound sales recruitment strategy must include a plan to get a critical mass of good candidates into the pipeline.
 That starts with a compelling and relevant posting that reaches enough of the right kind of candidates to create a quality pool.
 In other words, you need to get enough of the right people reading and responding to your ad to give you the opportunity to select from several qualified candidates.

 Your hiring process isn't attracting the right candidates while it repels the wrong ones.